Cadasta/cadasta-docs/en/04-records.md

 When you're done adding notes about the relationship, click save.

-### Tenure Type {#tenure-type}
+### Relationship Type {#tenure-type}

-**Tenure type** refers to the type of ownership or right that people may have to a location.
+**Relationship type** refers to the type of ownership or right that people may have to a location.
 In the Cadasta Platform, you can define tenure type in a variety of ways.

-* Carbon Rights
-* Concessionary Rights
-* Customary Rights
+* CU    Customary Rights
-* Easement
+* EA    Easement
-* Equitable Servitude
+* ES    Equitable Servitude
-* Freehold
+* FH    Freehold
-* Grazing Rights
-* Hunting / Fishing / Harvest rights
-* Indigneous Land Rights
-* Joint Tenancy
+* JT    Joint Tenancy
-* Leasehold
+* LH    Leasehold
-* Longterm Leasehold
+* LL    Longterm leasehold
-* Mineral Rights
-* Occupancy (No documented rights)
+* OC    Occupancy (No Documented Rights)
-* Tenancy (Documented Sub-Lease)
+* TN    Tenancy (Documented Sub-lease)
-* Tenancy in Common
+* TC    Tenancy in Common
-* Undivided Co-Ownership
+* UC    Undivided Co-ownership
-* Water Rights
+* WR    Water Rights

 To learn more about many of these terms, see the glossary from [Focus on Land in Africa](http://www.focusonland.com/resources/glossary/#e).